zigius/docs/content/quickstart/gcp/_index.md

     weight: 4
 ---

-This guide is intended to help you quickly get started with Pulumi and Google Cloud.
+This guide is intended to help you quickly get started provisioning infrastructure on Google Cloud with Pulumi.

 TODO brief summary of guide